Could TransDigm Be The Valeant Of The Aerospace Industry?

 How the Government Can Easily Crack Down on TransDigm

 The obvious response to this Citron criticism would be that the government can't do anything about TransDigm's pricing policies.
-If that were the case then why would Boeing and Lockheed both agree to lower pricing in the context of just a single presidential meeting?
+If that were the case, then why would Boeing and Lockheed both agree to lower pricing in the context of just a single presidential meeting?

-The truth is that the government has already been down this road - scrutinizing the price gouging perpetrated by TransDigm.
+The truth is that the government has already been down this road, scrutinizing the price gouging perpetrated by TransDigm.
 It now simply has to enforce what it already knows is wrong.
-Just to show that the mechanism for a Government crackdown is already in place, here are excerpts from a Department of Defense Office of Inspector General audit in 2006:
+Just to show that the mechanism for a government crackdown is already in place.
+Here are excerpts from a Department of Defense Office of Inspector General audit in 2006:

 For example, on contract SPO740-04-C-4647, the DSCC contracting officer purchased 578 oil pump assembly housings (NSN 2990-01-259-0589) used on the F-15 fighter aircraft at a unit price of $3,663.36 in December 2003.
 The unit price for the item, in March 2002, was $2,132.82; thus, the unit price increased 71.8 percent in 21 months.